 - Allows to chat simultaneously with up to 8 other people

 - App is free and does not contain any in-app purchases

 - ‘Facemail’ option lets a user create a short video message for offline friends

 - Can send notes to a friend or a group

 - Only allows for up to eight people per ‘room’

 - Video-quality is an issue

-- ‘Invite by pretty URLs’ features helps create customized meeting links
+- ‘Invite by pretty URLs’ features helps create customised meeting links.

-- Provides Google Calendar and Office 365 integrations to synchronize meetings, invites, schedules, etc. across devices
+- Provides Google Calendar and Office 365 integrations to synchronise meetings, invites, schedules, etc. across devices.

 - Limited space